WeiLiangLOL/quickstart/README.md

 ## Deployment

-Direct deployment from github

-*This method leads to error because empty directories cannot be pushed to github.
-Currently, the instuctions are only written for completeness.
-Alternatively, you can view our project from this [link](https://quickstart-datamanager.herokuapp.com/)

 ### Deploy from github

 - Clone or download the git project
-- Double click startstopdb.bat to start database (Leads to error due to missing empty folders)
+- Double click startstopdb.bat to start database (*Leads to error due to missing empty folders)
 - Open a command prompt and start web server with `npm start`
 - Open a web browser and browse to [http://127.0.0.1:3000/](http://127.0.0.1:3000/)

+*This method leads to error because empty directories cannot be pushed to github.
+Currently, these instuctions are only provided for completeness.
+However, you could still view our project deployed [here](https://quickstart-datamanager.herokuapp.com/)

 ## Technology Stack